Last updated July 2026

 Is the Blue Lake Track a loop?

-Yes — the track circuits the full perimeter of Lake Tikitapu and returns to the same car park, covering the complete shoreline.
+Yes, the track circuits the full perimeter of Lake Tikitapu and returns to the starting area.

 What is the lookout on the Blue Lake Track?

-A short section of stairs climbs to a ridge viewpoint with views over both Lake Tikitapu (Blue Lake) and Rotokakahi (Green Lake) — the highlight of the walk.
+A short staircase climbs to a ridge viewpoint with views over both Lake Tikitapu and Rotokakahi.